Skip to main content

 Horsefly bite symptoms of concern

-"You should seek medical attention if you feel unwell after a horsefly bite - this can include feeling light-headed or dizzy," warns Krishna.
+"You should seek medical attention immediately if you feel unwell after a horsefly bite - this can include feeling light-headed or dizzy," warns Krishna.

 • Infection - the small puncture wound of a horsefly bite can also increase the risk of infection.
 Be sure to look out for signs of infection such as pus or a foul smell.